clevertree/flashback/README.md

 Notes
 - Windows paths in docs use backslashes.
-- The server binds to the first available port in 8080–8085 unless you pass a custom port.
-Our E2E harness spawns it on port 0 and parses the bound port from stdout.
+- The server listens on a single default port 51111 unless you pass a custom port or set it in config.toml.

 E2E quick-run scripts